-Hermans: “Our research is focused on peri-urban villages around the cities of Kolkata, Pune and Hyderabad.
-In each city, we are studying two villages with different problems.
-From a geographical perspective, the cities also have different climates and therefore face different hydrological challenges”.
+We are studying two communities near each city with different problems.
+From a geographical perspective, the cities also have different climates and therefore face different hydrological challenges”, says Hermans.
 The research is focusing on three important aspects: drinking water, water as an income source (used for agriculture and industries, for example) and the changing institutions for managing both types of water supply.
 “Our early observations show that the public water management system is unable to cope with the explosive growth.
-In some of the villages, this has led to the emergence of private bottled water plants with wells as their source.
+In some of the communities, this has led to the emergence of private bottled water plants with their own water source.
 Of course, this has an effect on the availability of water, especially if it’s in short supply,” says Hermans.
-In other villages, chemicals from emerging industries have polluted the surface water to such an extent that farmers are no longer able to work the land.
-This is depriving the original residents of their source of income.
-“Legislation in such areas to control the discharge of polluted water is not always being applied, which is enabling these kinds of practices to develop.
-The fact that the issue is so complex and varied also means that there is no straightforward solution that can be copied everywhere.
-At the same time, that’s also what makes our work challenging,” explains Hermans.

-The project's researchers are analysing how different institutional and social structures have an impact on water management.
-The key contribution made by TPM researchers Gomes and Hermans is to combine multi-stakeholder analysis, which explores the various interests of the parties involved, with insights from adaptive water management, a relatively new area of research.
+Gomes and Hermans’ key contribution in this project is to combine multi-stakeholder analysis, which explores the various interests of the parties involved, with insights from adaptive water management, a relatively new area of research.
 The aim is to combine these in a new methodology that can provide better guidance for policy choices relating to water management in the future.
 Hermans: “In the Netherlands, we have already gained a lot of experience in adaptive water management in order to ensure we are better prepared for the future.
 Our challenge now is to apply this approach in an Indian context”.

 |About the researchers|